 When I arrived home, I still had plans of making my egg/cheese/bagel [grilled cheese] sandwich.
 It just seemed like the Chevremousse would fit perfectly in this particular sandwich.
 Plus, I had fresh chives in our backyard garden.

 I lightly toasted the bagel while I also made my scrambled eggs.
 Since I am a huge fan of putting cheese in my eggs, I used some leftover Genuine Pecorino Romano Fulvi from my previous grilled cheese.
 Once the bagel was toasted, I spread on a thick layer of the Chevremousse, I wanted to taste it, and then as you can see above, added a great amount of snipped chives.
 Finally, I added the freshly scrambled eggs and the top half of the bagel.

-This basic sandwich, featuring a new cheese I had just discovered, was absolutely phenomenal.
-By placing a thick layer of the Chevremousse on the bottom half of the bagel, I was able to combine the flavors of the cheese, chives and eggs plus the crunchy texture of the bagel.
+This basic grilled cheese, featuring a new cheese I had just discovered, was absolutely phenomenal.
+By placing a thick layer of the Chevremousse (whipped goat cheese) on the bottom half of the bagel, I was able to combine the flavors of the cheese, chives and eggs plus the crunchy texture of the bagel.
 The “clean and sweet” flavor of the Chevremousse was simply perfect on the bagel.
-I savored each bite of this sandwich and plan to eat the Chevremousse on just about anything in this house.
+I savored each bite of this grilled cheese and plan to eat the Chevremousse on just about anything in this house.
 Sure, a small container is not cheap, but it is well worth whatever you pay for it.